Columbia Property Division Lawyer

 Maryland is an equitable division state.
 So, the assets and debts in a high-asset divorce, or any other marriage dissolution case, must be divided equitably.
 That is not necessarily the same thing as an equal division.
 To distribute marital property in a way that the divorce is not an unfair financial burden for either party, Maryland judges look to a number of factors.

 The aggressive Columbia property division lawyers at the Law Offices of Todd K. Mohink stand up for your legal and financial rights all through the divorce process.
 Especially if the parties have been married for a long period of time, property division issues are extremely complex.
 Nevertheless, our approach is simple.
 We cut to the chase and stick with the plan.
 Then, our assertive representation is even more effective.

-Property Classification Issues in Columbia
+Property Classification Issues in Howard County

 Over time, property becomes commingled.
 Assume Wife uses money from her paycheck (marital property) to repay her student loans (nonmarital debt).
 Or assume Husband uses proceeds from a second mortgage on the family home (marital debt) to fund improvements on a rent house he bought before the marriage (nonmarital property).